quark-engine/quark-script/README.md

 ```!
 Agent:
 Sure, I'd be happy to help with that.
-Please provide the path to the detection rule and the path to the target APK sample that you would like to analyze.
+Please provide the sample APK file and the detection rule file that you would like to use for the analysis.
 ```

 #### Instruct the detection process.